The Long-Term Consequences of Substance Abuse: Physical and Mental Effects

 Beyond health, substance abuse can affect almost every area of life:

-• Relationship breakdowns – Addiction often strains family bonds, friendships, and romantic partnerships.
+• Relationship breakdowns – Drug addiction and alcohol addiction often strain family bonds, friendships, and romantic partnerships.

-• Financial stress – Supporting a substance habit can lead to debt, unemployment, and housing instability.
+• Financial stress – Ongoing drug misuse or alcohol abuse can lead to debt, unemployment, and housing instability.

-• Legal issues – Involvement with the justice system is common, especially with illicit drug use.
+• Legal issues – Involvement with the justice system is common, particularly when illegal drugs are involved.

 Substance use doesn’t happen in a vacuum.
 The ripple effects are far-reaching, impacting both the individual and the people around them.